salkuadrat/fgradle/README.md

 ## Step 3

-Change the default distributionUrl value at file android/gradle/wrapper/gradle-wrapper.properties to the latest version.\
+Change the default distributionUrl at file android/gradle/wrapper/gradle-wrapper.properties to the latest version.\
-You can check the latest version of gradle from [this link](https://gradle.org/releases/).
+You can check the latest gradle version from [this link](https://gradle.org/releases/).

-Your build will be slower after you change distributionUrl to the latest version, because it needs to download the latest gradle file.
-But it will be faster for the next build.
+Your build will be a lot slower after you change distributionUrl to latest version, because it needs to download the latest gradle file.
+But it will be faster at your next build.

 ![](3.png)